 - Ensure vital tasks get completed every month

 Keep in mind that your business strategy is not fixed.
 Make sure to periodically review your business development strategy.
 Analyze what is working and what is not, then adapt your strategy.

 In this guide, I’ve tried to share with you a systematic approach to business development.
-The outline of the article is broad enough that there will be takeaways you will find useful.
+Effective business development relies on understanding:

 Keep in mind, these are only broad brushstrokes.
 You will need to customize this strategy to fit the needs of your company.